Gordian I: Rise to power

 An iniquitous sentence had been pronounced against some opulent youths of [Africa], the execution of which would have stripped them of far the greater part of their patrimony. (...)
 A respite of three days, obtained with difficulty from the rapacious treasurer, was employed in collecting from their estates a great number of slaves and peasants blindly devoted to the commands of their lords and armed with the rustic weapons of clubs and axes.
 The leaders of the conspiracy, as they were admitted to the audience of the procurator, stabbed him with the daggers concealed under their garments, and, by the assistance of their tumultuary train, seized on the little town of Thysdrus, and erected the standard of rebellion against the sovereign of the Roman empire. (...)
 Gordianus, their proconsul, and the object of their choice [as emperor], refused, with unfeigned reluctance, the dangerous honour, and begged with tears that they should suffer him to terminate in peace a long and innocent life, without staining his feeble age with civil blood.
 Their menaces compelled him to accept the Imperial purple, his only refuge indeed against the jealous cruelty of Maximin (...).

 Due to his advanced age, he insisted that his son be associated with him.
 A few days later, Gordian entered the city of Carthage with the overwhelming support of the population and local political leaders.
-Gordian I sent assassins to kill Maximinus' praetorian prefect, Publius Aelius Vitalianus and the rebellion seemed to be successful.
+Gordian I sent assassins to kill Maximinus' praetorian prefect, Publius Aelius Vitalianus, and the rebellion seemed to be successful.
 Gordian, in the meantime, had sent an embassy to Rome, under the leadership of Publius Licinius Valerianus, to obtain the Senate's support for his rebellion.
 The Senate confirmed the new emperor and many of the provinces gladly sided with Gordian.
 This event is sometimes dated to 2 April, but this is only based on a passage of the Historia Augusta, nowadays considered highly unreliable, that told about an eclipse presaging the imminent fall of the Gordians.

 Opposition came from the neighboring province of Numidia.
 Capelianus, governor of Numidia and a loyal supporter of Maximinus Thrax, held a grudge against Gordian and invaded the African province with the only legion stationed in the region, III Augusta, and other veteran units.
 Gordian II, at the head of a militia army of untrained soldiers, lost the Battle of Carthage and was killed, and Gordian I killed himself by hanging himself with his belt.
 The Gordians had ruled only 22 days, the shortest reign of any Roman emperor.
-Gordian was the first emperor to commit suicide since Otho in 69 during the Year of the Four Emperors.
+Gordian I was also the first emperor to commit suicide since Otho in 69 during the Year of the Four Emperors.